 Git revert commit

 So how can we undo changes that already exist outside?
 Fortunately, there is a safe solution – the git revert command operation.
-With it, we can undo changes from any git commit.
+With it, we can undo changes from a specific commit.
 We don’t have to check who changed what and where in a git log command or look for a commit message, we just tell Git that the particular commit is to be rolled back.
 From a code perspective, we are doing something that resembles an ordinary UNDO.
 There was a change – there is no change.
 We got rid of the unwanted code.
 However, from Git’s perspective, it looks a bit different.

 Git - revert commit